scverse/spatialdata-notebooks/notebooks/developers_resources/storage_format/Readme.md

 -   The `zmetadata` in the root folder stores redundant information and is used for storage systems that do not support `ls` operations (e.g. S3).
 [Example](transformation_identity.zarr/zmetadata).
 -   Please keep in mind that the data that we generate daily are produced against the latest `main` and not the latest release.
 This means that in the event of a format change (which should anyway happen less and less frequently as the frameworks become more mature), this does not immediately translate into a bug for the user.
 In fact, the user will still be using the latest release version for a while, giving time to developers to update the tools before the users are affected.
 -   When the format will become more mature we will provide converters between previous versions of the format.
 Luckily, heavy data like images and labels are stable from NGFF v0.4, therefore the converters will mostly perform lightweight conversions of the metadata and relatively small conversions of the geometries.

+# TODOs:

+-   [ ] re-enable daily runs, and remove "work in progress" notice from the readme.
+-   [ ] merge the transformations notebooks into one
+-   [ ] re-enable upload to S3, and remove "work in progress" notice from the readme.